ben-n93/ben-n93.github.io/content/blog/geojson_shave.md

 Giant GeoJSON files can be a nightmare, crashing your IDE, GIS software or browser (and potentially causing you to tear your hair out in frustration!).

-So I decided to create a command-line tool that reduces the size of GeoJSON files.
+I use GeoJSON files [quite often](https://ben-nour.com/where-are-australias-existingproposed-oil-and-gas-pipelines-located.html) so I decided to create a command-line tool that reduces the size of GeoJSON files.

 <br>